It is one of the most popular supplements used by people looking to build lean muscle mass, maximize performance, and increase strength.

-While creatine appears to be one of the most beneficial supplements on the market when it comes to performance, there is no good evidence to date to suggest that creatine can help with the injury healing process.
+While creatine appears to be one of the most beneficial supplements on the market when it comes to performance, there is no good evidence to suggest that creatine can help with the injury healing process.

 Does creatine monohydrate interfere with any medications?

 Creatine is essentially a tiny peptide (3 amino acids) naturally produced by your own body and should theoretically not interfere with any medications.
 However, clarify them with your doctor before taking creatine monohydrate as a supplement if you take prescription medications.